xmamo/xmamo.github.io/first-order-logic-tool.md

  * Every variable symbol is a term;
  * Every constant symbol is a term;
  * "f(t<sub>1</sub>, ..., t<sub>n</sub>)" is a term if "t<sub>1</sub>", ..., "t<sub>n</sub>" are terms and "f" is a
-   function symbol of arity n.
+   function of arity n.

+In the example above, "Mark", "father(Mark)", "mother(Mark)" and "person" are all terms of the formula.

 ### Formulas ###
 A _first order formula_ can be defined recursively as follows:
  * "p(t<sub>1</sub>, ..., t<sub>n</sub>)" is a formula if "t<sub>1</sub>", ..., "t<sub>n</sub>" are terms and "p" is a
-   predicate symbol of arity n.
-A formula of this kind is called _atomic formula_;
+   predicate of arity n.
+A formula of this kind is called _atomic_;
  * "(¬F)" is a formula if "F" is a formula;
  * "(F ∧ G)", "(F ∨ G)", "(F ⊻ G)", "(F → G)", "(F ← G)", "(F ↔ G)" are formulas if both "F" and "G" are formulas;
  * "(∀x F)", "(∃x F)" are formulas if "x" is a variable and "F" is a formula.

-In order to increase readability, parentheses can be dropped according to the following informal _convention_:
+In order to increase readability, parentheses can be dropped according to the following convention:
  * The outermost parentheses are omitted;
  * "¬", "∀", "∃" have precedence on all other operators, making "∀x F ∨ G" equivalent to "(∀x F) ∨ G";
  * "∧", "∨", "⊻" have precedence over "→", "←", "↔", making "F ∧ G → H" equivalent to "(F ∧ G) → H";